onureozcan/zscript/README.md

 Zeroscript is initial step of writing ZeroscriptOS.
 However when it is done, Zeroscript will be ready to use in not only for the operating system project that I have mentioned above, but also for the Desktop Linux environments and may be in Windows if pthread-related parts are converted to their Windows equivalents.

-It is now too early to use it in real world, and there ara tons of things to do.
-I have a rough road map and implementing these steps one by one.
+It is now too early to use it in real world, and there are tons of things to do.
+I have a untidy road map and implementing these steps one by one.
 Apart from having basics, the road map is as follows:

 **roadmap:**